 Creating an online account is usually a pain for donors, involving a ton of manual entry of information.
 Be sure to keep things easy and unobtrusive to show that you respect their time.

 397 out of 1,000 online donors created accounts using Snowball donation pages thanks to our streamlined, pledge-style approach to fundraising.
 And, of course, make sure they save their card information for next time!

 Step 3: Promote recurring donations.

-Once you’ve streamlined your online processes and built strong, emotionally fulfilling relationships with donors, it’s time to make the push for recurring donations.
+Now it’s time to make the push for recurring donations.

 Already having a credit card on file makes it much easier to persuade donors to set up recurring gifts.
 They won’t have to think too hard about it because there’s no need for them to input new information.
 The whole process can stay focused on the emotions that drive philanthropic giving in the first place.